yegor256/blog/_posts/2019/sep/2019-09-10-how-to-motivate-kids-to-code.md

 new things happen, I will do it and I will enjoy learning, because it leads to practical results: new things.

+{% quote Studying for the sake of learning new things is not fun at all. %}

 For example, [Kotlin](https://kotlinlang.org/) has been on the market for a few years already.
 It's a new programming language.
 I do realize that it may eventually replace Java and so I need to learn it.
 But I can't imagine myself reading documentation